zephyrproject-rtos/zephyr/samples/bluetooth/iso_central/README.rst

 This sample demonstrates how to use an isochronous channel as a central.
 The sample scans for a peripheral, establishes a connection, and sets up a connected isochronous channel to it.
 Once the isochronous channel is connected, isochronous data is transferred to the peer device every 10 milliseconds.
-It is recommended to run this sample together with the :ref:`Bluetooth: ISO Peripheral <iso_peripheral>` sample.
+It is recommended to run this sample together with the :zephyr:code-sample:`ble_peripheral_iso` sample.

 To run the sample with an encrypted isochronous channel, enable :kconfig:option:`CONFIG_BT_SMP`.